AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 If your Encoder can be pressed and there is a button inside, use the Input or Latching Input functionality mentioned above.

+Encoders have 2 signals, which must be connected to 2 pins.
+There are three options.

+Best Performance: Both signals connect to interrupt pins.
+Good Performance: First signal connects to an interrupt pin, second to a non-interrupt pin.
+Low Performance: Both signals connect to non-interrupt pins, details below.

+Board	            Interrupt Pins	            LED Pin(do not use) Teensy 4.0 - 4.1	All Digital Pins	          13
+Teensy 3.0 - 3.6	All Digital Pins	          13
+Teensy LC	        2 - 12, 14, 15, 20 - 23	    13
+Teensy 2.0	      5, 6, 7, 8	                11
+Teensy 1.0	      0, 1, 2, 3, 4, 6, 7, 16
+Teensy++ 2.0	    0, 1, 2, 3, 18, 19, 36, 37  6
+Teensy++ 1.0	    0, 1, 2, 3, 18, 19, 36, 37
+Arduino Due	      All Digital Pins	          13 Arduino Uno	      2, 3	                      13
+Arduino Leonardo	0, 1, 2, 3	                13
+Arduino Mega	    2, 3, 18, 19, 20, 21	      13
+Sanguino	        2, 10, 11	                  0

 # Joysticks
 Joysticks use a similar implementation as Quadrature encoders and are implemented with the usecase as MPG in mind.